BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 22:24 And his concubine, whose name was Reumah, she bare also Tebah, and Gaham, and Thahash, and Maachah.

+23:1 And Sarah was an hundred and seven and twenty years old: these were the years of the life of Sarah.

+23:2 And Sarah died in Kirjatharba; the same is Hebron in the land of
+Canaan: and Abraham came to mourn for Sarah, and to weep for her.

+23:3
 ## The Book of Psalms

 	Psalm 01